 We are a national nonprofit, nonpartisan organization of state and regional affiliates representing 35 states and the District of Columbia.
 Through our programs and services and national member network, NFOIC promotes press freedom, legislative and administrative reforms, dispute resolutions and litigation (when needed) to ensure open, transparent and accessible state and local governments and public institutions.

 Our members include citizen-driven nonprofit FOI organizations, academic and First Amendment centers, journalistic societies and attorneys.
 NFOIC is located at the University of Florida College of Journalism and Communications and works closely with its neighbor, the Brechner Center for Freedom of Information.

-NFOIC provides transparency education and guidance, offers financial support for FOI litigation, supplies sample FOIA request letters, provides a state-by-state resource guide to state FOI organizations and information, and undertakes interesting research projects.
+NFOIC provides transparency education and guidance, offers financial support for FOI litigation, a state-by-state resource guide to state FOI organizations and information, and undertakes evidence-based research projects.